Calendula Bath Melts + Body Butter Recipes

 Place the pan over a medium-low burner and gently heat until the mango butter is completely melted.
 Remove from heat.

 Stir in just a few drops of essential oil, to your scent preference.
-If you’d like your bath melts to have a yellow tint to them, add about 1/4 teaspoon annatto seed infused oil.
-(See *note at the bottom of this article for directions on how to make.)
+If you’d like your bath melts to have a yellow tint to them, add a few drops of sea buckthorn oil.

 Stirring frequently so the powder is evenly distributed, pour the hot mixture into tiny candy molds or heatproof silicone molds.